cBioPortal/cbioportal/docs/File-Formats.md

 ## Gistic Data
 Running GISTIC 2.0 on e.g. GenePattern not only provides the [Discrete Copy Number Data](#discrete-copy-number-data), but also provides an amp_genes and a del_genes file.
 These cannot be directly imported into cBioPortal, but first have to be converted to a different file format.
-Currently, there is no easy way available to do this.
-However, the cBioPortal team is aiming to make the necessary [cbioportal_pipelines](https://github.com/cBioPortal/cbioportal-pipelines/blob/master/importer/src/main/java/org/mskcc/cbio/importer/converter/internal/GisticGenesConverterImpl.java) functionality available via issue [#873](https://github.com/cBioPortal/cbioportal/issues/873).
+An example can be found in the [ACC TCGA study](https://github.com/cBioPortal/datahub/blob/master/public/acc_tcga/data_gistic_genes_amp.txt) on cBioPortal Datahub.

 After uploading a gistic_amp and/or gistic_del file, a new button becomes available in the Enter Gene Set section, called "Select Genes from Recurrent CNAs (Gistic)".